 The use of drugs/or alcohol results in increased absenteeism, lowered educational performance, increased risk to patients and decreased productivity.
 In addition, serious health risks are associated with the illicit use of drugs and alcohol.
 As a medical school, it is vitally important that we maintain a healthy educational environment.

-EVMS is a Tobacco-free campus.
+EVMS is a tobacco-free campus.
 It is the policy of EVMS to provide a smoke-free environment for its students, faculty, staff, residents and contractors.
-Effective January 1, 2009 the medical school became a tobacco-free campus, including satellite offices.
+Effective January 1, 2009, the medical school became a tobacco-free campus, including satellite offices.
 This includes smoking and smokeless tobacco products.
 The tobacco-free zone includes the parking garages and lots.
-Tobacco use will not be permitted in school vehicles and in private cars parked on campus property (EVMS and sattelite offices).
+Tobacco use will not be permitted in school vehicles and in private cars parked on campus property (EVMS and satellite offices).
 Enforcement of this policy is a responsibility for all faculty, staff, residents and students of EVMS, who are expected to be positive role models and good ambassadors of the tobacco-free initiative to non-EVMS persons on campus.
 Those who violate the policy are subject to disciplinary action.

 All students in possession, use or distribution of alcohol (on campus or in clinical training facilities) and/or illegal drugs will be reported to the Associate Dean for Student Affairs.